 Bi-Metal blades are very similar to the carbon steel blades with the exception hat their tooth edge is made with high speed steel.
 This makes the blade itself stronger and able to cut hard woods and all metals, including stainless steel.
 They are a bit pricier than the carbon steel blades, but they also cut faster and last longer.
 All in all they are a very versatile metal band saw blade and a good choice if you are looking to be cutting a variety of materials.

 Carbide tipped blades will handle the hardest of materials.
 With their precision chip teeth they will outlast all other types of blades as well as be able to tackle materials such as tropical hardwoods and hi-alloy metals including aluminum or brass.
 One of the biggest advantages is that carbide tipped blades last much longer without the need of sharpening.
-This makes them cost-effective as their life on the band saw is much longer than the typical carbon steel blade.
+This makes them cost-effective as their life on the band saw reviews list is much longer than the typical carbon steel blade.

 No matter what your need, there is a metal band saw blade that is just right for your project.
 As with any tool, the trick is to do the research and decide what is best for this particular project.
 Just doing this one woodworking project and not thinking you will need it much again?
 The carbon steel blade will probably work just fine.
 Starting a project that will involve everything from hi-alloy metals to native hardwoods?
 Then your bi-metal blade should cover all your bases.
 Are you moving on from occasional project to a long on-going project, such as a house remodel job?
 You would probably best better to invest in some carbide tipped blades to see you through.
 No matter what you do – getting the right blade will be just as big a part of the project as the right materials.